agabor/docs/_includes/rest/schemas.md

 This API allows you to access the schemas of your app.
 Note: This API can be only accessed using the `master key`.

-* Starting with Parse Server 2.7.1 Index support added.
+* Starting with MSG Server 2.7.1 Index support added.

 ## Fetch the schema
 To fetch the Schema for all the classes of your app, run:

 Note: `createdAt` and `updatedAt` are of type `Date` but they are represented as strings in object representation.
-This is a special case for the Parse API.
+This is a special case for the MSG API.

 <div class="language-toggle">
 <pre><code class="bash">